Best Glaze Brushes

 5. Transon Detail Brush Set

-If you are looking for fine lines to draw on your pottery, This set of 9 brushes is great for that very detailed type of artwork.
+If you are looking for fine lines to draw on your pottery, This set of 9 brushes is great for that detailed type of artwork.

 Coverage: